mframpton/seqfam/docs/tutorial_and_api.rst

 Sequence kernel association testing (SKAT) :cite:`Wu2011` is another widely-used sub-category of such methods.
 In general, burden testing is more powerful than SKAT when a large proportion of variants are causal and are all deleterious/protective.

-The :file:`3_example_gene_burden.py` script shows how to use the :file:`gene_burden.py` module to perform CMC tests which control for covariates.
+The :file:`3_example_gene_burden.py` script shows how to use the :py:mod:`gene_burden` module to perform CMC tests which control for covariates.
 Here, we say that variants are *grouped* by the tested units (gene / other functional unit), and within the groups, they are *aggregated*, usually within population allele frequency (PAF) ranges.
 Aggregation means that within each aggregation category (e.g. PAF < 1%), an individual sample is given the value 1 if it carries any variants, otherwise 0.
 The example script performs 1 CMC test per gene (i.e. it groups variants by gene), where variants are aggregated within 2 PAF ranges: PAF < 1% and 1% <= PAF < 5% (any variants with PAF >= 5% remain unaggregated).